ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 ## MODIFY COLUMN RESET SETTING

-Reset a column setting, also remove the setting declaration in column expression in table create query.
+Reset a column setting, also removes the setting declaration in the column expression of the table's CREATE query.

 Syntax: